This program is available for 2021

-There’s opportunities to shadow and observe teachers in 'live' classes.
+There are opportunities to shadow and observe teachers in 'live' classes.

-As a student on our MSc Management and English Language Teaching course you have the fantastic opportunity to gain valuable work experience teaching English to non-English speakers in 33 European countries through Erasmus+ traineeships.
+As a student on our MSc Management and English Language Teaching course, you have the fantastic opportunity to gain valuable work experience teaching English to non-English speakers in 33 European countries through Erasmus+ traineeships.

 The University of Stirling has also developed close working partnerships with universities around the world to make finding a placement as seamless as possible and give you tailored teaching and learning opportunities.
 If you meet the eligibility criteria, you can apply for a placement with:

 Undertake class observation, small group work supervision and teaching assistance in a local high school.
 During the school holiday, you will have a chance to work with materials development or with writing support at the university.

 Get involved in-class observation and teaching at the university or the university’s practice school.